wparedes17/wparedes17/README.md

 If you have any questions or just want to chat, feel free to reach out to me:

-- Email: wilfrido.paredes@data-developer.ru
+- Email: wilfrido.paredes@yahoo.com
 - Twitter: @Wilfridovich
 - LinkedIn: www.linkedin.com/in/wilfrido-jacobo-paredes-garcía-b89a969b

 ## 📝 Blog

 I also write technical articles and share my knowledge on my personal blog.
-You can find my latest posts here: [BitBot](www.bitbot.com.mx)
+You can find my latest posts on my [github pages](https://wparedes17.github.io)

 Thank you for visiting my profile!
 I hope you find something interesting in my projects.